-UTILIZATION: Guard and watch dog.
+Guard and watch dog.

+BRIEF HISTORICAL SUMMARY

-BRIEF HISTORICAL SUMMARY: Central Asia Shepherd Dog (CASD) is one of the most ancient breed of dogs.
-They were formed as a breed from natural selection during more than four thousand years in the vast territory, which spreads nowadays from the Caspian Sea to China and from Southern Ural to Afghanistan.
-Its heritage is from the most ancient dogs of Tibet, Cattle Dogs from various nomad tribes' dogs that are closely related to the Mongolian Shepherd Dog and the Tibetan Mastiff.
-The CASD were mainly used to protect cattle, caravans and the owner's dwellings, and being exposed to rigid natural selection.
+Central Asia Shepherd Dog (CASD) is one of the most ancient breeds of dog.
+They were formed as a breed from natural selection during more than four thousand years in the vast territory, which spreads, nowadays, from the Caspian Sea to China and from Southern Ural to Afghanistan.
+Its heritage is from the most ancient dogs of Tibet, cattle dogs from various nomad tribes' dogs that are closely related to the Mongolian Shepherd Dog, and the Tibetan Mastiff.
+The CASD were mainly used to protect cattle, caravans, and the owners' dwellings, and being exposed to rigid natural selection.
 Hard living conditions and constant struggle against predators have had influence on the shape as well as the dog's character and it has made it strong, fearless, and taught it to save its energy.
 In the places of primordial habitation, the CASD were used mainly to protect herds from predators and also as guard dogs.
 The work with the breed started in the USSR in the 1930s.